 holding current, Ih, must be maintained in order to keep a triac

+conducting.
 Major considerations when specifying a triac are: (a) Forward and reverse breakover voltage. (b)Maximum current (c) Minimum holding current (d) Gate voltage and gate current trigger requirements. (e) Switching speed (f) Maximum dV/dt

 Varactor Diode